 The addition of an optional network interface card (NIC) provides a failover capability to a redundant Ethernet connection.
-If a problem occurs with the primary Ethernet connection, all Ethernet traffic that is associated with the primary connection is automatically switched to the redundant NIC.
+If a problem occurs with the primary Ethernet connection, all Ethernet traffic associated with this primary connection is automatically switched to the redundant NIC.
 If the applicable device drivers are installed, this switching occurs without data loss and without user intervention.

-· Redundant power and cooling capabilities
+Redundant cooling and power capabilities